Supervised Consumption Services

 Supervised consumption services (SCS) include at a minimum, sage and hygienic services provided for people at specified sites where persons may use pre-obtained, illicit drugs with supervision from trained staff.
 Current evidence shows that SCS can lead to fewer overdose-related deaths, lowered risk of infections like hepatitis C and HIV, less publicly discarded injection equipment, and increased provision of medical and social support to vulnerable individuals (e.g. detox and addiction treatment services).

-The purpose of this Project is to support work to assess the need for SCS in various locations in Alberta and to support the development of federal exemption applications for SCS in Alberta where there is a demonstrated need for these health services.
-An additional purpose of this Project is to provide funding to support the development of a draft federal exemption application for one of more sites in Calgary where preliminary assessment that indicates there is likely a need for SCS in at least on Calgary location.
-Further, if needs assessments in other Alberta locations indicate a need for SCS, funds may be used to develop draft applications for sites outside of Edmonton or Calgary.
+The purpose of this Project is to support work to assess the need for SCS in various locations in Alberta, to support SCS where they are already established, and to support the development of federal exemption applications for SCS in Alberta where there is a demonstrated need for these health services.

-The needs assessments will collect relevant information and data to demonstrate the need and public health benefits of potential SCS, if any.
+The needs assessments will collect relevant information and data to demonstrate the need and public health benefits of potential SCS.
 This will assist in planning services and supports throughout the province.

 The goals of SCS are to: